Stratford, Connecticut: Shakespeare Festival Theatre

-In 1955 Stratford became home to the American Shakespeare Theatre, an 1,100-seat theatre with grounds on the Housatonic River.
-The theatre featured such actors as Katharine Hepburn, James Earl Jones, Paul Newman, Jessica Tandy, Jane Alexander, Hal Holbrook, Roddy McDowall, Nina Foch and Will Geer.
+In 1955 Stratford became home to the American Shakespeare Theatre, an 1,100-seat theater with grounds on the Housatonic River.
+The theater featured noteworthy actors including Katharine Hepburn, James Earl Jones, Paul Newman, Jessica Tandy, Jane Alexander, Hal Holbrook, Roddy McDowall, Nina Foch, and Will Geer.
 John Houseman served as its artistic director during the late 1950s.

 The company operating the theater ceased operations in the mid-1980s, and the building has been vacant since then.
 In February 2005, the Town of Stratford received the deed for the Stratford Festival Shakespeare Theater from the state of Connecticut.
 In 2006 it selected a New York City development company to reopen the theater as a tourist destination, but the company's contract was terminated in July 2007 because of lack of progress.
 In 2019 the theatre burned to the ground.

 Stratford Library Shakespeare

-Since 2002, the Hudson Shakespeare Company has presented one showing of their Shakespeare in the Park in the amphitheater behind the Stratford Library.
+Since 2002, the Hudson Shakespeare Company has presented an annual showing of their Shakespeare in the Park in the amphitheater behind the Stratford Library.